-Except as described below, on each Payment Date, Fannie Mae will pay principal to the Holders of each outstanding Class of Notes (without regard to any exchanges of Exchangeable Notes for RCR Notes) in an amount equal to the portion of Senior Reduction Amount and/or Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.
+Except as described below, on each Payment Date, Fannie Mae will pay principal to the Holders of each outstanding Class of Group 2 Notes (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes) in an amount equal to the portion of related Senior Reduction Amount and/or Subordinate Reduction Amount, as applicable, allocated to reduce the Class Notional Amount of the corresponding Reference Tranche on such Payment Date as described under "- Hypothetical Structure and Calculations with Respect to the Reference Tranches" below.

-On the earlier to occur of (x) the Early Redemption Date, if any, and (y) the Maturity Date, Fannie Mae will pay 100% of the outstanding Class Principal Balance to Holders of each Class of Notes, after allocations of any Tranche Write-down Amount and the Tranche Write-up Amount for such Payment Date (without regard to any exchanges of Exchangeable Notes for RCR Notes).
+On the earlier to occur of (x) the Group 2 Early Redemption Date, if any, and (y) the Maturity Date, Fannie Mae will pay 100% of the outstanding Class Principal Balance to Holders of each Class of Group 2 Notes, after allocations of any related Tranche Write-down Amount and the Tranche Write-up Amount for such Payment Date (without regard to any exchanges of Group 2 Exchangeable Notes for Group 2 RCR Notes).

-In each case, principal amounts that are payable by Fannie Mae on the Exchangeable Notes will be allocated to and payable on any outstanding RCR Notes that are entitled to principal.
+In each case, principal amounts that are payable by Fannie Mae on the related Group 2 Exchangeable Notes will be allocated to and payable on any outstanding Group 2 RCR Notes that are entitled to principal.

-In addition, on the Termination Date, the Projected Recovery Amount will be included in the calculation of the Principal Recovery Amount.
+In addition, on the Group 2 Termination Date, the Group 2 Projected Recovery Amount will be included in the calculation of the Principal Recovery Amount.